 \section{Sparse Sampling in $1$-norm Reproducing Kernel Banach Spaces}

 \sectionmark{Sparse Sampling in $1$-norm RKBS}

-The fast numerical algorithms for sparse sampling have obtained a central achievement in the signal and image processing.
-This engages the people to investigate whether the support vector machines possess the sparsity (see~\cite{Steinwart2003}).
-Following the discussions in Section~\ref{s:SVM-1-RKBS}, we will show that the support vector machines in the $1$-norm RKBSs can be equivalently transferred into the classical $\lone$-sparse problems.
+Fast numerical algorithms for sparse sampling have obtained a central achievement in the signal and image processing.
+This engages people to investigate whether the support vector machines possess the sparsity (see~\cite{Steinwart2003}).
+Following the discussions in Section~\ref{s:SVM-1-RKBS}, we show that the support vector machines in the $1$-norm RKBSs can be equivalently transferred into the classical $\lone$-sparse approximation.